Are Large Language Models Capable of Generating Human-Level Narratives?: Introduction

 Motivated by this finding, we explore whether we can improve machine story-telling by leveraging the aforementioned discourse features, and we find promising results.
 Incorporating discourse reasoning in prompts can serve as important guidance towards better story generation (Section~\ref{sec:enhance}).
 In two parallel experiments, we demonstrate that integrating awareness of story arcs enhances model diversity (outperforming vanilla prompting by 45\%), whereas incorporating turning point information significantly improves narrative suspense and engagement (outperforming vanilla by 40\%).

 In summary, our contributions are threefold:

 \begin{enumerate} [topsep=0pt, itemsep=-2pt, leftmargin=*] \item We unify three levels of discourse in narrative analysis: story arc, turning point, and affective dimension.
-Based on this, we present the first quantitative analysis framework for narrative development, and demonstrate that it can be operationalized by humans on benchmark dataset which we release (\S\ref{sec:background} and \S\ref{sec:data_collect_annotate}). \item We use this discourse framework to provide a novel comparison of LLM and human generative capacities by examining story-telling (\S\ref{sec:discourse_comparison}) and story-comprehension abilities (\S\ref{sec:benchmark}).
-We find that LLMs' abilities fall short of human abilities in both, but especially in story-telling. \item We demonstrate that a discourse-aware generation process with LLMs (\S\ref{sec:enhance}) --- i.e. incorporating and reasoning about the story arc or turning points---enhances their overall narrative construction, as is reflected in improved suspense, emotion provocation, and narrative diversity. \end{enumerate}
+Based on this, we present the first quantitative analysis framework to benchmark narrative development, and demonstrate that it can be operationalized by humans on benchmark dataset which we release (\S\ref{sec:background} and \S\ref{sec:data_collect_annotate}). \item We use this discourse framework to provide a novel comparison of LLM and human generative capacities by examining story-telling (\S\ref{sec:discourse_comparison}) and story-comprehension abilities (\S\ref{sec:benchmark}).
+We find that LLMs' abilities fall short of human abilities in both, but especially in story-telling. \item We demonstrate that a discourse-aware generation process with LLMs (\S\ref{sec:enhance}) --- i.e. incorporating and reasoning about the story arc or turning points---enhances their overall narrative construction, as is reflected in improved suspense, emotion provocation, and narrative diversity.
+This lays the groundwork for future research to refine models to incorporate complex narrative structures for storytelling and beyond. \end{enumerate}